EDF Warm Home Discount: Application & Eligibility

 - Do you get a pensioner premium, higher pensioner premium or enhanced pensioner premium?

-If you received income-related employment and support allowance, you must also hot gotten a work-related activity or support group component.
+If you received income-related employment and support allowance, you must also have gotten a work-related activity or support group component.

 - Do you get a limited capability for work element, with or without a work-related activity element?